What Is Breathwork & Why It’s More Than a Breathing Technique

 To me, breathwork is a space to meet yourself fully.
 To feel what you’ve pushed aside.
 To soften.
 To release.
+To shift your energy.
+And to remember what already lives inside you.

 Breathwork comes in different forms - the purpose and intention differs